 The caring spirit and helping hands of hospice volunteers reach out to people in the community.
 As a hospice volunteer, individuals can choose to work directly with patients and families or help in a hundred other ways – making a difference in someone’s life.

-The volunteer training program will be held on Thursday, August 30, from 9 a.m. until 3 p.m.in the Volunteer Services Office on the 2ndfloor of McLeod Health Clarendon.
+The volunteer training program will be held on Wednesday, August 28, from 9 a.m. until 2 p.m. in the Volunteer Services Office on McLeod Health Clarendon campus.

 Attendees must register in advance if they plan to participate in the training.